Director, Center of Creative Computation and Professor, Computer Science and Engineering

 The Essential Guide to Processing for Flash Developers (Berkeley, CA: friends of ED, 2009) This is the first book comparing Processing to Adobe Flash/Actionscript.
 Intended for experienced creative coders, the book explores intermediate coding principals, including character animation, artificial life, particle dynamics, AI in gaming and 3D visualization.
 In addition the book explores the bridge between Processing and Java.

-Processing (processing.org) is a revolutionary open source programming language and environment designed to bridge the gap between programming and art, allowing artists to learn programming fundamentals as easily as possible, and programmers to produce beautiful creations using math patterns.
+Processing: Creative Coding and Computational Art (Berkeley, CA: friends of ED, 2007) Processing is a revolutionary open source programming language and environment designed to bridge the gap between programming and art, allowing artists to learn programming fundamentals as easily as possible, and programmers to produce beautiful creations using math patterns.
 It provides an accessible alternative to using Flash for creative coding and computational art.

 Primary Investigator, 2013-2016 NSF, TUES Phase 2, S-STEM: SCHLR SCI TECH ENG&MATH, Creative Computation in the Context of Art and Visual Media, $165,935.
 Funded.